-Popular Dannevirke restaurant The Barrelhouse was burning.
-A plumber driving past saved it
+Dannevirke restaurant The Barrelhouse on fire, plumber saves it

 A Dannevirke plumber saved a popular restaurant from burning to the ground this morning.

-Brent Howell was driving into town at around 9am to check on a job being carried out by one of this staff when he saw smoke as he drove past the BP petrol station on the town's main street.
+Brent Howell was driving into town about 9am to check on a job being carried out by one of this staff when he saw smoke as he drove past the BP petrol station on the town's main street.

-"I shot past KFC and into the alleyway beside the library and into the car park.
+"I shot past KFC and into the alleyway beside the library and into the carpark.
 I could see smoke pouring out of the roof of The Barrelhouse so I told my worker, Daniel Bell, to ring the fire brigade and I whipped around into Ward St, driving the wrong way down the street.

 "The security guard outside the Westpac Bank next door must have thought I was going to rob the place."